 However, despite his joyful behavior he is also the lion that worries us most.
 We clearly see that he has many health issues.
 Most likely a combination of malnutrition and inbreeding led to the fact he is very small.
 His spine is bend, his paws are in a strange position, he has teeth and sight problems and furthermore, when he is not playing or running around, he is showing some stereotypic behavior which can be a result of boredom in the past or pain.

-We recently had Simba medically examined by specialised wildlife veterinarians.
+Shortly after their arrival, we had Simba medically examined by specialised wildlife veterinarians.
 We know that Simba has physical problems that are comparable to the problems of Masoud and Terez.
 What we also see with Simba is that, even though he is a happy and playful animal for big parts of the day, his physical deformities and problems also play a role mentally.
 His eyesight is very poor, he shows stereotypical behavior by chewing/sucking his tail, and he cannot handle too many stimuli and distractions at the same time.